Six Questions with: Elizabeth Ferris

 Take your story deeper with a L10 class.

 Elizabeth Ferris is the executive editor for Life in 10 Minutes Press.
 She has edited for Vanderbilt University Press and freelance clients including journalists, educators, novelists, and memoirists.
-When not editing, Elizabeth contributes regularly to Richmond magazine and is working toward an MFA in Creative Writing at Queens University of Charlotte.
-She wants to help you get excited about your writing.
+When not editing, Elizabeth contributes regularly to Richmond magazine.
+She received a BA in English from The College of William and Mary and is an MFA candidate in Creative Writing at Queens University of Charlotte.
+Find a list of her upcoming classes at Life in 10 Minutes here.